bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Fundamentals/GP_Assets.md

 When you spend experience to upgrade an asset, fill in the dot on your asset card to show you’ve acquired the ability.
 The second and third abilities may be selected in any order.

 ### Building a Story Through Assets
-You can Advance to spend experience when it is earned, or save it for future use.
+You can [[MV_Advance|Advance]] to spend experience when it is earned, or save it for future use.
 Either way, you should look to the fiction to give context and justification for your new abilities and resources.
 Let your selection of assets flow naturally from your character’s goals and the situations you encounter, or guide your story toward an asset you would like to purchase or upgrade.

 Assets can even serve as the focus of a new vow, giving you a tangible objective or reward for undertaking a quest.
-Perhaps you gain a new SNUB FIGHTER by completing a quest in the service of a shipbuilder, or earn membership as a sanctioned TRADER in the merchant’s guild.
+Perhaps you gain a new [[AST_Snub Fighter|Snub Fighter (asset)]] by completing a quest in the service of a shipbuilder, or earn membership as a sanctioned [[AST_Trader|Trader (asset)]] in the merchant’s guild.

 Envisioning how your new abilities connect to your sworn quests and experiences gives them additional significance and context.
-They will be a reminder of the paths taken and not taken, the challenges overcome, and the bonds formed
+They will be a reminder of the paths taken and not taken, the challenges overcome, and the bonds formed.

 ## Next Topic: [[GP_Oracles|Oracles (gameplay)]]